thanhdh-3030/sMoBYAL/README.md

 ## Our framefork pipline
 ![sMoBY](sMoBY.png)

-The fully contrastive learning work for Active Learning.
+The fully contrastive learning framework for Active Learning.
 Please install the required libraries from requirements.txt Pip install requirements:
 ```